datacraft-dsc/starfish-java/README.md

-# Ocean java - Ocean Protocl Client API
+# Ocean java - Ocean Protocol Client API

 Ocean protocol client API used for connecting to ocean protocol using Java and Spring Boot.